Healthy Forests Reserve Program - How to Apply and Benefits

-The HFRP was signed into law as part of the Healthy Forests Restoration Act of 2003.
-It was amended in the 2008 Farm Bill.
+The HFRP was signed into law as part of the Healthy Forests Restoration Act of 2003 and has been amended in subsequent Farm Bills.

 Restoring and protecting forests contribute to the economy, provides biodiversity of plants and animal populations, and improves environmental quality.

-The HFRP provides financial assistance in the form of easement payments and costs-share for specific conservation action completed by the landowner.
+The HFRP provides financial assistance in the form of easement payments and cost-share for specific conservation actions completed by the landowner.

-- A 10-year restoration cost-share agreement; for which the landowner may receive 50 percent of the average cost of the approved conservation practices.
+- 10-year restoration cost-share agreement for which the landowner may receive 50 percent of the average cost of approved conservation practices,

-- A 30-year easement, for which the landowner may receive 75 percent of the easement value of the enrolled land plus 75 percent of the average cost of the approved conservation practices.
+- 30-year easement for which the landowner may receive 75 percent of the easement value of the enrolled land plus 75 percent of the average cost of approved conservation practices,

-- A 30-year contract on acreage owned by Indian Tribes, or
+- 30-year contract on acreage owned by Indian Tribes, or

-- Permanent easements for which landowners may receive 100 percent of the easement value of the enrolled land plus 100 percent the average cost of the approved conservation practices.
+- permanent easements for which landowners may receive 100 percent of the easement value of the enrolled land plus 100 percent the average cost of approved conservation practices.

-To be eligible for enrollment, land must be private land or Tribal land which will restore enhance or measureable increase the likelihood of recovery of a threatened or endangered species must improve biological diversity or increase carbon sequestration.
+To be eligible for enrollment, land must be privately owned or owned by Indian tribes and restore, enhance, or measurably increase the recovery of threatened or endangered species, improve biological diversity, or increase carbon storage.